200 Stab Wounds

 200 Stab Wounds is an American death metal band from Cleveland founded in 2019.

 History

 Founded in 2019, they released their debut EP, Piles of Festering Decomposition the following year, and studio album Slave to the Scalpel in 2021.
 In 2024, they released their second album, Manual Manic Procedures, after signing to Metal Blade Records.
+Their third album, Lowest Form, will be released on February 19, 2027.